Unlock Hidden Ableton Effects Without Upgrading to Suite

 • A Limiter

-Tip: Set all macros to zero, and you'll hear only the Vinyl Distortion.
+💡 Isolate Vinyl Distortion: Set all macros to zero and you'll hear only the Vinyl Distortion.
 Lots of Electronic music producers use this device on synths to add more harmonics.
 Group this rack into another one to add your own dry/wet level.

 • Channel Kick.
 With this one you can access nearly all parameters of the Drum Buss: